Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 11- Combine Two Barrels To Make A Homemade Smoker

-This unique double barrel smoker requires no welding and is easy to build with these detailed instructions.
+This unique double barrel smoker by instructables requires no welding and is easy to build with these detailed instructions.
 Smoke lots of meat at once with the large interior this model has to offer.
-By instructables

 12- Recycle Old Fire Cabinet Into BBQ Smoker

 Use this idea to transform discarded items into a new diy smoker.
-An old file cabinet and shopping cart, are two of the things recycled in this unique bbq smoker plan.
-By therecykler
+An old file cabinet and shopping cart, are two of the things recycled in this unique bbq smoker plan by therecykler.

 13- Build DIY Smoker From 55 Gallon Drum